SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/datatypes/integer-type.md

 title: Integer data type
 ---

-Integers are whole numbers without decimals.
+Integers are positive and negative whole numbers without decimals.
 If you need to work with decimals, use the Float data type.

 ```crmscript
 Integer i = 42;